puspender01/frontend/README.md

 npm start
 This will start the React development server and open the app in your default browser at http://localhost:3000.
 You can now make changes to the app, and they will be reflected in real time.

+Making the App Accessible on Your VM's Public IP
 By default, the app will be accessible only on localhost.
 To make the app accessible on your VM's public IP (e.g., Azure VM), ensure that the start script in package.json has the following:

 json
 Copy code
 "start": "react-scripts start --host 0.0.0.0"
+This will allow your app to be accessed from any external IP address.

 Building the App for Production
 To create an optimized production build of the app, run the following command: